Adjusting your wealth plan at three important life stages

 Thinking about your legacy

-Your wealth plan is a roadmap that leads to a lasting legacy, whether it’s building a business, providing for future generations, or making a difference through philanthropy.
+Your wealth plan is a road map that leads toward a lasting legacy, whether it’s building a business, providing for future generations, or making a difference through philanthropy.

 Another benefit of transferring wealth to a family member or to a charity while you’re alive is that you get to enjoy and see the positive impact of your gift.